In most countries around the globe, the state pension is crucial for retirement because it’s the only income that the majority of pensioners rely on.

 The number is expected to increase by 3.1% to £185.15, starting April 11, 2022.
 The Department for Work and Pension confirmed the change at the end of 2021, saying they’re increasing the pension in line with inflation.

 To be eligible for the full new State Pension, an individual must have made NI contributions for at least 35 years.
 To get any pension, UK citizens have to make NI contributions for at least 10 years.
+However, if you don’t pay National Insurance you may end up paying a penalty.

 They may be eligible for less than the full new state pension if they’ve taken early retirement or claimed certain benefits.
 However, your private pension does not affect your state pension.